Skip to content

 def calculate_ttvi(optical: xr.Dataset) -> xr.DataArray:

-"""Calculate TTVI (Thiam's Transformed Vegetation Index) from an xarray Dataset containing spectral bands.
+"""Calculate TTVI (Thiam's Transformed Vegetation Index) from spectral bands.

 Args: